mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 But at this point, one might ask: why are we discussing *ālayavijñāna* and *tathāgatagarbha*, or *karma* and *buddha-nature*?

-We are discussing *ālayavijñāna* and *tathāgatagarbha*, *karma* and *buddha-nature*, because *Fukanzazengi* is exactly about this relationship, and how we can practice with it in our lives.
+We are discussing *ālayavijñāna* and *tathāgatagarbha*,  or *karma* and *buddha-nature*, because *Fukanzazengi* is exactly about this relationship, and how we can practice with it in our lives.
 This is about sitting in the midst of our *total personality*, through *wholeheartedness*, or *shikan*.

-Please keep in mind: the point is not that we constantly flip over the paper to see just one side, the *buddha-nature*.
+Although, please keep in mind, the point is not that we constantly flip over the paper to see just one side, the *buddha-nature*.
 That would be an exhausting practice.
-The point is that it’s like one sheet of paper, that presents two sides.
+The point is that it’s like one sheet of paper that presents two sides.

 ---